-Table 3.3 Train the trainer seminar schedule (2016)
+Table 3.3 Train the Trainers Seminar schedule (2016)

-Time Торіс Responsible 10:00 -10:45 Good practices of research, educational and training programs on smart solutions for the interconnection of transportation networks in EU.
-UTH 10:45 -11:15 Good practices of research, educational and training programs on smart solutions for the interconnection of transportation networks in BSR.
-TTI 11:15 -11:45 Review of the gap and developed in frame of project study program particularities and characteristics UTH 11:45 - 12:00 Discussion of the study program Courses detailed presentation 12:00 - 12:20 C1.
-The European policy on intermodal transportation UTH 12:20 - 12:40 C2.
-Building business models for intermodal transport interchanges Fraunhofer 12:40 - 13:00 C3.
-Sustainable development and transportation planning UTH 14:00 - 14:20 C4.
-Operation and management of intermodal transport systems UTH 14:20 - 14:40 C5.
-Optimization of intermodal transport systems UTH 14:40 - 15:00 C6.
-Intelligent services for passenger transportation Fraunhofer 15:00 - 15:20 C7.
-Smart information technologies in freight transport logistics Fraunhofer 15:20 - 15:40 C8.
+15:00 - 15:20 C7.
+Smart information technologies in freight transport logistics Fraunhofer IFF 15:20 - 15:40 C8.
 Design of passenger transport interchanges UTH 15:40 - 16:00 C9.
 Design of freight transport interchanges UTH 16:30 - 16:50 C10.
-Smart equipment for freight transhipment Fraunhofer 16:50 - 17:10 C11.
+Smart equipment for freight transhipment Fraunhofer IFF 16:50 - 17:10 C11.
 Decision making methodologies UTH 17:10 - 17:30 C12a.
 Data collection methods: Surveys C12b.
-Data collection methods: Historical and observed data Fraunhofer/ UTH
+Data collection methods: Historical and observed data Fraunhofer IFF/ UTH

-The second Train the Trainer seminar took place during the 17th International Conference on Reliability and Statistics in Transportation and Communication (RelStat'17) in Riga, Latvia on October 19 and was entitled "Experience and impressions after 1st Summer School".
-In addition to its aim to disclose the syllabus that is going to be presented in detail during the duration of the forthcoming STIP, its objective was to organize a discussion with all involved parties about the results of the 1st Summer school "Sustainable Transport Interchange Program (STIP) - Part 1: Freight transportation", which was organised in July, 2017.
+The second Train the Trainers Seminar took place in 2017 during the 17th International Conference on Reliability and Statistics in Transportation and Communication (RelStat'17) in Riga, Latvia on October 19 and was entitled "Experience and impressions after 1st Summer School".
+In addition to its aim to disclose the syllabus that was going to be presented in detail during the duration of the forthcoming STIP, its objective was to organize a discussion with all involved parties about the results of the 1st Summer school "Sustainable Transport Interchange Program (STIP) - Part 1: Freight transportation", which was organised in July, 2017.
 Specifically, the main goal was to receive feedback from students, trainers and lecturers from TTI regarding their vision on introducing STIP courses to the TTI new or existing study program.
 Table 3.4 presents the schedule for the second Train the Trainer seminar in 2017.